Makaha Surfside

 Several listings describe building-level storage features, including a unit with a 'covered parking stall & storage locker,' another with 'assigned parking with storage,' and remarks noting 'storage closets' and 'storage space for your surfboard' as part of the common amenities.
 This appears in at least 4 different listings from different agents, suggesting dedicated storage facilities are a consistent, shared amenity rather than a one-off unit feature.
 Despite sparse MLS checkbox use, the detailed remarks provide strong evidence that Makaha Surfside offers resident storage/locker options.

-The remarks directly mention surfboard storage, including explicit wording about storage space for a surfboard.
+The remarks directly reference surfboard storage, including exact wording about storage space for a surfboard.
 This is clear evidence that the building offers surfboard storage facilities.

 No analysis available